dakhamohammed/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

     - Shell script that print a number with two decimal places.
       - The number will be stored in the env variable **NUM**

+15. 100-decimal_to_hexadecimal
+    - Shell script that converts a number from base 10 to base 16.
+      - The number in base 10 is stored in the environment variable DECIMAL